epfl-ada/ada-2022-project-zeta/README.md

 # How Has Political Sentiment Changed Over the Course of the Pandemic?

+EPFL Applied Data Analysis Course, Autumn 2022

+Group project using the [Coronawiki](https://github.com/epfl-dlab/wiki_pageviews_covid) dataset.

+In order to rerun the notebook, Coronawiki dataset must be stored in `./data/`.

 ## Abstract

 During the COVID-19 pandemic, we saw that governments implemented different sanitary measures in order to reduce the strain on their health services.
 Governments balanced imposing sufficiently stringent measures while at the same time not depriving the populace of too many liberties in order to not lose the public’s support.